usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 The primary disadvantage of look-up secrets is that they can only be used for a specific number of authentications, after which a new set of look-up secrets needs to be issued to the subscriber.
 However, they are among the lowest-cost authenticators to issue.
 Issuance of look-up secrets can occur in person (typically at the end of an in-person identity proofing session), via postal mail, or in a mutually-authenticated protected session where the subscriber authentication also included something you have.

 Look-up secrets must, of course, be protected from disclosure.
-While storage requirements for look-up secrets are not specified in SP 800-63B, look-up secrets that are used as backup authenticators would normally be stored in a locked container on the subject's premises.
+While storage requirements for look-up secrets are not specified in SP 800-63B, look-up secrets that are used as backup authenticators would normally be stored in a locked container on the subscriber's premises.
 Issuance of look-up secrets should be accompanied by suitable advice on protecting the secrets, as well as procedures for revoking the secrets should they be lost or stolen.
 As noted in [SP 800-63B Section 5.1.2.1](https://pages.nist.gov/800-63-3/sp800-63b.html#lusa), look-up secrets may be issued online over a secure channel; this normally requires a mutually-authenticated session at AAL2 or higher.
 Non-secure mechanisms such as email are unsuitable for the distribution of look-up secrets.

 In some cases, look-up secrets are issued in a form suitable for the subscriber to carry with them, e.g., in a wallet.
 While something carried in a wallet is probably more likely to be lost or stolen, that theft or loss is more likely to be detected quickly.
 Accordingly, issuers of look-up secret authenticators that are designed to be carried should have procedures in place to allow rapid reporting and revocation of authenticators that are no longer under the subscriber's control.